 WSU conducted an online internal survey of students in November 2015 to gather information regarding students' interest in the proposed programs.
 A total of 316 students completed the survey.
 Those who indicated that they had no interest in the proposed degrees were screened out leaving a sample of 148 students.
 Eighty-six percent (86%) of the sample indicated that they were likely or somewhat likely to pursue a master's degree.
 About half (47%) indicated interest in pursuing a master's degree in public administration, public policy or public management.
-Of those likely to pursue public policy, administration and public management degrees, 70 percent (70%) and 69 percent (69%) indicated that they would be very interested or interested in pursuing the proposed MPAP and the MPM degrees at WSU.
+Of those likely to pursue public policy, administration and public management degrees, 70 percent (70%) and 69 percent (69%) indicated that they would be very interested or interested in pursuing the proposed MPM degree at WSU.
 Seventy five percent (75%) of respondents indicated WSU was attractive to them because of cost.
 A sizeable majority (61%) indicated that the continuity in a familiar academic environment would attract them to a master's degree at WSU.
 Fifty-three percent (53%) and 54 percent (54%) indicated that the convenience in the graduate school application process and continuity in a familiar social environment made WSU attractive for the degree.
 Sixty percent of the respondents indicated that they would be interested in a combined bachelor's-master's' five-year program.
-About half (49%) of the respondents said they were interested in running for public office or working as legislative aides.
 Sixty-eight percent (68%) indicated that they would be interested in working as managers for the city, state or federal governments.
 Sixty-five percent (65%) said they were very interested or interested in working for the city of Worcester, in central Massachusetts or for the Commonwealth of Massachusetts.